2022.06

 Imply Enterprise with SaaS Clarity

-SaaS Clarity offers improved setup and maintenance over on-prem Clarity.
-The following steps describe how to set up Imply to use SaaS Clarity.
-Before starting, request API credentials for your Clarity account.
-Once you have that information, configure Clarity as follows.
+Before you start to set up Imply for SaaS Clarity, request API credentials for your Clarity account.
+Once you have that information, you can configure Clarity as follows.

 For managed Imply